tatsuei/aio-scripts/README.md

    ```

 4. Finally, type in `. ~/.bashrc` to source the file.

 5. Cheers!

+# Commands

+## What's in this section?

+- PowerShell commands to rename multiple filenames
+- PowerShell commands to add pre/suffixes to file/folder names
+- PowerShell commands to create multiple folders

 # General Customisation (for all OSes)

+## What's in this section?

 ## Firefox